cj-yuen/linked-blog-starter-md/Spring '25/Interactive Computer Graphics/Vertex Buffer Objects (VBOs).md

 glBufferData(GL_ARRAY_BUFFER, 12*sizeof(float), vertices.data(), GL_STATIC_DRAW);
    // gLBufferData requires a pointer to the 1st element of the float array, which
-   // arra::data() gives us.
+   // array::data() gives us.
 As exists for std::vector

 glBindBuffer(GL_ARRAY_BUFFER, cbo); // do the same for our colors (pretend there's
    // another float array for colors & that we call bufferData again).
 Color